support Need help?call1300 804 855mailinfo@ncaust.com.au

 Please read these terms carefully before using our services.
 By accessing or using the National Clearance Australia website and services, you agree to be bound by the following terms.

-Thank you for choosing Job Trainer Australia Pty Ltd (ABN 95 647 755 600), trading as National Clearance Australia, located at www.nationalclearanceaustralia.com.au (the "Website"), to deliver criminal history screening, identity validation, and related verification services ("Screening Services"), together with our online platform ("Platform") that enables you to access, manage, and distribute your screening results to authorised third parties ("Distribution Services").
+Thank you for choosing Job Trainer Australia Pty Ltd (ABN 95 647 755 600), trading as National Clearance Australia, located at www.ncaust.com.au (the "Website"), to facilitate your Nationally Coordinated Criminal History Check ("Screening Services"), together with our secure online platform ("Platform") through which you apply, verify your identity, and receive and manage your results.

-The Screening Services, Distribution Services, Platform, and Website are collectively referred to as the "Services."
+The Screening Services, Platform, and Website are collectively referred to as the "Services."
 These Services are provided by National Clearance Australia from its registered business address at:

 Suite 53, 15 Labouchere Road, South Perth, WA 6151